Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 Can you find any interesting software running?
 Are there any interesting file permissions issues? perhaps you can take control of something legitimate to become root.

 Does google have anything that may help you enumerate and escalate on Linux?
 What about this particular version of Linux?
-PRivilege escalation is also a goal for you here.
+Privilege escalation is also a goal for you here.

 ## Solution